jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

 (4) In subsection (1)(c), medical practitioner means a health practitioner who is, or is deemed to be, registered with the Medical Council of New Zealand continued by section 114(1)(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine.

 ### 30 Refusal not permitted for any other reason
-Subject to sections 7, 31, and 32 of this Act, no reasons other than one or more of the reasons set out in sections 27 to 29 of this Act justifies a refusal to disclose any information requested pursuant to principle 6.
+Subject to sections 7, 31, and 32, no reasons other than 1 or more of the reasons set out in sections 27 to 29 justifies a refusal to disclose any information requested pursuant to principle 6.

 ### 31 Restriction where person sentenced to imprisonment
 [Repealed]

 ### 32 Information concerning existence of certain information
-Where a request made pursuant to principle 6 relates to information to which section 27 or section 28 of this Act applies, or would, if it existed, apply, the agency dealing with the request may, if it is satisfied that the interest protected by section 27 or section 28 of this Act would be likely to be prejudiced by the disclosure of the existence or non-existence of such information, give notice in writing to the applicant that it neither confirms nor denies the existence or non-existence of that information.
+Where a request made pursuant to principle 6 relates to information to which section 27 or section 28 applies, or would, if it existed, apply, the agency dealing with the request may, if it is satisfied that the interest protected by section 27 or section 28 would be likely to be prejudiced by the disclosure of the existence or non-existence of such information, give notice in writing to the applicant that it neither confirms nor denies the existence or non-existence of that information.

 ## Part 5 — Procedural provisions relating to access to and correction of personal information

 ### 33 Application
-This Part of this Act applies to the following requests (in this Act referred to as information privacy requests):
+This Part applies to the following requests (in this Act referred to as information privacy requests):
   (a) a request made pursuant to subclause (1)(a) of principle 6 to obtain confirmation of whether or not an agency holds personal information:
   (b) a request made pursuant to subclause (1)(b) of principle 6 to be given access to personal information:
   (c) a request made pursuant to subclause (1) of principle 7 for correction of personal information.